Birth of rare gibbon adds to record baby boom at Chester Zoo: In pics and video

 - A baby Sulawesi macaque – a critically endangered primate

-- Conservationists estimate that fewer than 2,500 adult silvery gibbons remain in the wild
+- Conservationists estimate that fewer than 2,500 adult silvery gibbons remain in the wild, largely due to the large scale destruction of their forest home on the island of Java in Indonesia

 - The silvery gibbon is listed as endangered on the International Union for Conservation’s (IUCN’s) Red List of Threatened Species